aniacm/HCIN620-TeamWebsite/README.md

 (PLAN B - Airline Transportation)

 ## Conclusion
 We have decide to focus on Food Share to be our project.
-And we are going to do more interview for volunteers of Recovery Rochester and managers of cafes.
+And we are going to do more interviews for volunteers of Recovery Rochester and managers of cafes in order to find out the design requirements.

 # Week 5 - Milestone 2 Contextual Inquiry

 ## Individual Interview
+1 manager from RIT food share
+3 volunteers from Recovery Rochester
+3 staff/managers from restaurant
+1 staff from Church

+## Interpretation

+## User profile